GAMBLING IN ITALY: Casinos and slots in one of the most developed betting markets

 We can see traces of this history nowadays, as there are more than 200 gambling websites in the country - mainly online casinos - and the retail estate is around 2-3,000 premises between casinos and sports betting parlours.

-“Ridotto” opened in Venice in the 17th Century, more exactly in 1638, during the Carnival season.
-Although it wasn’t called “casino” yet, it was the first Italian and also the first European gambling house.
-When closed in 1774, the popularity of these clubs started to grow and a lot appeared in the whole continent, especially during the 19th century.
+“Ridotto” opened in Venice in the 17th Century, more precisely in 1638, during the Carnival season.
+Although it wasn’t called a “casino” yet, it was the first Italian and also the first European gambling house.
+When it closed in 1774, the popularity of these clubs started to grow and many appeared in the whole continent, especially during the 19th century.

 It was not until the late 18th and early 19th century that the word casino ("small house") was officially established with the meaning it has today.

-Casino di Venezia opened in 1930 and is the most ancient gambling house in the world.
+Casino di Venezia opened in 1930 and is the oldest gambling house in the world.